railwayapp/docs/src/pages/cli/api-reference.md

 ## Run

-Run a command inside of the Railway environment.
+Run a command using of the Railway environment.

 ```bash
 railway run [cmd]
 ```

-This injects all environment variables associated with the plugins you have install in your project.
+This injects all environment variables associated with the plugins you have installed in your project.
 If you run `railway run` without specifying a command, it will try to run the Dockerfile in the current directory, if it can find one.

 ## Environment